Toddler in doorway of new affordable home.

 What Are Affordable Housing Income Limits Based On?

-As mentioned previously, affordable housing uses an applicant's monthly earnings to decide if they qualify for assistance, but who determines the income limits?
+Affordable housing uses an applicant's monthly earnings to decide if they qualify for assistance, but who determines the income limits?

-The HUD sets and revises program income limits annually, ensuring that low-income families receive help.
-The Department establishes these limits for every county or Metropolitan Statistical Area (MSA) based on the area median income (AMI).
+HUD sets and revises program income limits annually, ensuring that low-income families receive the assistance they need.
+HUD establishes these limits for every county or Metropolitan Statistical Area (MSA) based on the area median income (AMI).

 What Is Area Median Income (AMI)?

-The HUD uses area median income – also called AMI or median family income (MFI) – as a measurement to determine if individuals can afford to rent or buy a home.
+HUD uses area median income – also called AMI or median family income (MFI) – as a measurement to determine whether individuals can afford to rent or buy a home.
 They use data from the American Community Survey, which is an analysis conducted by the U.S. Census Bureau.
-Each year, a new survey collects important information that helps the federal government determine how assistance funds are distributed.

-• Extremely low income: Below 30% of AMI
+- Extremely low income: Below 30% of AMI

-• Very low income: Below 50% of AMI
+- Very low income: Below 50% of AMI

-• Low income: Below 80% of AMI
+- Low income: Below 80% of AMI

-• Moderate income: Between 80% and 120% of AMI
+- Moderate income: Between 80% and 120% of AMI

 Since they’re regionally based, the limits vary between locations.
 If you want to find your area’s median income, you can use HUD’s income finder or this more user-friendly map.

 Once you’ve determined if your income is within the limit range for your area, you can consider renting or buying affordable housing.
-To purchase a home, you’ll still need to follow the standard home buying process and submit an application to a lender.
+To purchase a home, you’ll still need to follow the standard home buying process and submit an application to a mortgage lender.
 From there, you can choose the best type of mortgage and assistance program for your situation.

 Affordable Rental Housing Opportunities